boopsboops/nhamunda-checklist/nhamunda-checklist.md

 ##### Notes
 Identification to species level follows <u>Ferraris et al. (2005)</u> based on the following characters: coracoid not exposed ventrally; pelvic fin with branched rays; anterior teeth on premaxilla not visible when mouth closed; caudal fin emarginate; and body uniform dark colouration without dark spots.

 Fishes were caught by hand from their lodgements in both woody and rocky substrates.
 Location?
-Example is shown in Figure YYY.
+Examples are pictured preserved and alive in Figure YYY.

 ##### Figure
 *Auchenipterichthys longimanus* INPA CTGA.
-130.0 mm SL <!--biggest one-->.
-Pictured preserved and alive. <!-- medium sized one is ctga14502-->
+130.0 mm SL <!--biggest one-->.<!-- medium sized one is ctga14502-->

 #### *Trachycorystes trachycorystes* (Valenciennes, 1840)

 ##### Notes
 Identification to species level follows <u>Britski and Akama (2011)</u> based on the following characters: prognathous lower jaw; skull roof covered by thin integument; inner mental barbel reaching base of outer mental barbel; dorsal-fin spine serrated only along anterior margin; and caudal fin emarginate (our specimens had suffered damage to the lobes of the caudal fin, presumably due to piranhas).

 Fishes were caught at night using gill nets off the main river channel?
 Location?
-Example is shown in Figure YYY.
+Examples are pictured preserved and alive in Figure YYY.

 ##### Figure
 *Trachycorystes trachycorystes* INPA CTGA14429.
 305.0 mm SL<!--smaller one-->.
-Pictured preserved and alive.

 #### *Tatia musaica* Royero, 1992

-##### Notes
+##### Notes  <!-- need to check INPA specimens of Centromochlus sp. (musaica?)
+(INPA 35087) collected from the Nhamunda -->
 ##### Figure

 #### *Tatia nigra* Sarmento-Soares & Martins-Pinheiro, 2008